 German School System

-There are different types of International Schools: schools that teach in their native language and follow their country’s curriculum with or without German as a second language, schools that follow an IB curriculum and schools that teach in their native language and follow the German curriculum.
+There are different types of International Schools in Germany: schools that teach in their native language and follow their country’s curriculum with or without German as a second language, schools that follow an IB curriculum and schools that teach in their native language and follow the German curriculum.
 Most international schools have lengthy waiting lists and it is advisable to contact schools as soon as possible to find out how their admissions policy works.
 Some international schools are state funded and offer places for both local children and native speakers, while other schools are fee paying.
 Fees vary and it is advisable to check with the schools directly for their policy on fees.

 German School System

 The German school system is internationally well regarded and most pupils attend a local state-funded school.
 Each of the German 16 states has autonomy over their own educational system which does differ to varying degrees but all of which operate under the same national umbrella.
 There is not the emphasis on private education that you get in some countries.
 The school day is fairly short starting at 8am and generally finishing at 1pm.
 Children whose native language is not German are deemed to have the same rights as native Germans.
 They are taught together with German-speaking children.
 In addition, they also receive three to five hours of instruction per week in their native language taught by instructors from their native country.
 The courses cover native language skills, the history, geography and religion of that country.
 Foreigners whose children are raised in Germany and face concerns about their children losing their cultural roots do in some states have the right to tuition funding for classes in their parent’s mother tongue.

 Kindergartens (3-6 years)